If You’re a White Guy, Be Good at It

 White guys, like me, are getting really sensitive lately.
 Think about race and gender long enough, and one might be tempted to conclude that being a white guy isn’t that great.
 Sometimes it seems as though we’re entitled to very little… there’s always some company, school or program looking for a more “diverse” applicant.
 Isn’t that sort of reverse discrimination?

-Thus the key to being a good white guy is to desperately avoid saying or thinking horrible cliches like “women can be strong too!” or “Mexicans are so hardworking.”
-That may sound supportive and complimentary, but it’s actually degrading.
-No, just keep your mouth shut about other people’s race and gender, never ever complain about your whiteness/masculinity, and act like we’re all on equal footing.
+Thus the key to being a good white guy is to desperately avoid saying or thinking horrible cliches like “women can be strong too!”
+That may sound supportive to you, but it’s degrading.
+No, just keep your mouth shut about other people’s race and gender (unless you are fighting for their benefit), never ever complain about your whiteness/masculinity, and act like we’re all on equal footing.

 © 2012, Ian Mathias